uhnomoli/Hoep/README.md

 ## Install

-Hoep is available on PyPi so installation is only a quick `pip` away.
+Hoep is available on PyPI so installation is only a quick `pip` away.

     $ pip install hoep